 One last summary before moving on from oxygenation.
-Oxygenation is one of the three big things in mechanical ventilation.
+Oxygenation is one of these three super-duper important things.
 We measure it via SpO2, which tells us how filled up with O2 the Hgb (attached to RBCs) in the blood are as they move past wherever we have attached the SpO2 probe.
-To get a better number (or improve oxygenation) by moving things around on the vent interface, we have three options and we typically do them in this order: increase FiO2, add PEEP, lengthen I-time.
+To get a better number (or improve oxygenation) by moving things around on the vent interface, we have three options (and we typically do them in this order): increase FiO2, add PEEP, lengthen I-time.
 All that said, let's not forget the basics: position the patient appropriately, verify that perfusion is adequate, and make sure ventilation and comfort are addressed simultaneously (see next sections).
-120